 Impact: EWD will ultimately allow stakeholders to conduct analysis of effectiveness of programs and allocation of resources tied to long-term education and workforce pipeline outcomes.

-Crash Prediction Map
+Crash Risk Map

 Problem: Indiana has a seen a growing number of crashes since 2011.
 Of these crashes, fatalities due to motor vehicle crashes increased 7.5% from 2014 to 2015.